Keshunn Abram

-Keshunn Abram (born February 3, 1999) is an American professional football wide receiver.
+Keshunn Abram (born February 3, 1999) is an American former professional football wide receiver who played for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at Kent State.
-He has been a member of the New York Jets and Montreal Alouettes.
+He was also a member of the New York Jets.

 Early life

 Abram played high school football at DeSoto Central High School in Southaven, Mississippi as a wide receiver, safety and kick returner.
 He was a three-year letterman.

 College career

 Abram played his first two years of college football at Northwest Mississippi Community College.
 He played in 11 games as a freshman in 2017, recording two receptions for 35 yards.
 He played in 10 games in 2018, catching 21 passes for 336 yards and a touchdown.

 Abram then transferred to play at Kent State from 2019 to 2021.
 He appeared in eight games in 2019, recording eight receptions for 97 yards.
 He played in all four games of the COVID-shortened 2020 season, catching two passes for 39 yards and a touchdown.
 Abram played in 14 games in 2021, catching 47 passes for 680 yards and three touchdowns.